Konitsa: History

 During the Middle Bronze Age (2100–1900 BC) the region of Konitsa was inhabited by Proto-Greek populations.
 Latter in classical antiquity, the area was part of the territory of the Molossians.
 At the time of the reign of Pyrrhus of Epirus (297–272 BC) a number of forts existed in strategically important positions.

 The town of Konitsa is recorded for the first time under its modern name in the Chronicle of Ioannina of 1380.
 The chronicle mentioned that the defences of the castle of Konitsa were strengthened by the local Despot of Epirus, due to an imminent attack.
-In 15th century Konitsa came under Ottoman rule and became part of the Sanjak of Ioannina.
-The town was the administrative centre of a kaza (Ottoman district) which according to the Ottoman General Census of 1881/82 had a total population of 16.570, consisting of 15.838 Orthodox Greeks, 1.429 Muslims and 3 Jews.
+In the 15th century, Konitsa came under Ottoman rule and became part of the Sanjak of Ioannina.
+The town was the administrative centre of a kaza (Ottoman district) which according to the Ottoman General Census of 1881/1882 had a total population of 16,570, consisting of 15,838 Orthodox Greeks, 1,429 Muslims and 3 Jews.